viewthespace/activate-theme-concept-demo/README.md

 _Watch the demo in action - real-time theme switching with performance benchmarking_

-> **Note**: After pushing to GitHub, replace the above URL with the actual GitHub-hosted video URL.
-You can drag and drop the `public/theme-demo-recording.mov` file directly into this README editor on GitHub to automatically generate the correct URL.

 ## ✨ Features

 - **Dynamic Theme Switching**: Real-time theme changes with smooth transitions